 Minerva Studio - Fotolia

-Despite the fact that cloud -- and its associated management tools -- has been around for years, some enterprises are still getting used to the concept.
-As with most unfamiliar things, misconceptions and rumors spread quickly, which creates problems when developers or IT professionals talk about the possibility of a migration.
+Despite the fact that cloud -- and its associated management tools -- has been around for years, some enterprises are still getting used to the concept of cloud capabilities.
+Misconceptions and rumors spread quickly, which creates problems when developers or IT professionals consider a migration.

-Read through 10 of the most common public cloud myths to gain a clearer understanding of what to expect -- and sift the truth from the lies.
+Read through 10 of the most common public cloud computing myths to develop realistic expectations.

-If a customer believes the cloud is always more expensive, it's clear they haven't done a full total cost of ownership analysis, said Sean Feeney, cloud engineering practice director at Nerdery, an IT consultancy.
-It's also likely they have limited visibility and accountability of their own data center and application costs.
+Customers who believe the cloud is always more expensive clearly haven't done a full total cost of ownership analysis, said Sean Feeney, cloud engineering practice director at Nerdery, an IT consultancy.
+They also likely have limited visibility and accountability of their own data center and application costs.

 "This misconception is sometimes spread by business leaders who have gotten stuck in the cloud migration bubble and, with shortsighted financial targets or other internal pressures, attempted to change or reverse course midstream," Feeney said.

-This myth can also account for some of hybrid cloud's popularity as a way to test the public cloud waters.
+This myth can also account for some of hybrid cloud's popularity.
 If a company is midway through a migration to the public cloud, pushback from executives concerned about costs can stall the migration -- thus, a hybrid cloud strategy is born.

 2. Cloud is always cheaper

-Some assume the cloud is always cheaper because of the lack of data center hardware and maintenance.
+On the other end of the cost spectrum is a misconception that cloud implementations are always less expensive than on-premises deployments, because there's no data center hardware investment and maintenance.
 This is similar to saying that renting a home is always cheaper than buying one.
 Sometimes, renting is less costly.
-But if the buyer plans to stay in the rented home a long time, owning is the better financial decision.
+But if the buyer plans to stay in a home a long time, owning is the better financial decision.

 "A lot of people misunderstand cloud pricing.
 They assume that, because it's new and really popular, it must be cheap," said Mike Lloyd, CTO of RedSeal, a security risk scoring platform.
-Public cloud can be expensive when users buy a fixed amount of computing power for a long period of time.
-The cloud is best for users who are uncertain about what they will need in the long-term -- just like renting a home.
+Public cloud can be expensive when users buy a fixed amount of computing power for a long period of time, compared with a physical server on premises.
+The cloud is best for users who are uncertain about what they will need in the long term -- just like renting a home.

 3. There is only one cloud

 Another public cloud myth is the idea that there is only one cloud in existence, which would make infrastructure less secure.
-Public cloud providers, such as AWS, Microsoft and Google, have their own separate sets of cloud infrastructure resources that are completely isolated from each other.
+Public cloud providers, such as AWS, Microsoft and Google, offer many similar services, such as data storage and disaster recovery, but they have their own separate sets of cloud infrastructure resources that are completely isolated from each other.
 Each offering has different features in terms of management, application ecosystem and security.

 4. The cloud will fix bad architecture